dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

 * The width of the character
 * How many bytes are in a pixel

-For the number of bytes in each line, assuming that you are using grub and you configured the framebuffer via the multiboot header, is in the *multiboot_tag_framebuffer*, the *framebuffer_pitch* value.
+The number of bytes in each line, assuming that you are using grub and you configured the framebuffer via the multiboot header, is available in the *multiboot_tag_framebuffer* structure, the field is *framebuffer_pitch*.

+Implementing the function above should be pretty simple and is left as exercise.

 ## Useful resources

 * https://wiki.osdev.org/PC_Screen_Font